Guidelines for Submissions

 - Do not include the abstract title or author information in the body of the abstract.
 This information will be added from the information submitted in previous steps.

-- The contact person will receive a confirmation email confirming receipt of the submission with the access details for the submission.
+- The submitter will receive a confirmation email confirming receipt of the submission with the access details for the submission.

 - Please check your data carefully before submitting.

-- The abstract will appear in print as submitted.
+- The abstract will appear in the programme as submitted.

-Speed: There will be a maximum of 6 presentations of 5'.
-This will be followed by approximately 30’ of 6 breakouts in the room where people from the audience can further discuss with the presenters.
-In the final 30' of the session the 6 presenters will present in 5' the outcome of their breakout discussions to the audience.
+There will be a maximum of 6 presentations of 5 minutes.
+This will be followed by approximately 30 minutes of 6 breakouts in the room where people from the audience can further discuss with the presenters.
+In the final 30 minutes of the session the 6 presenters will present in 5 minutes the outcome of their breakout discussions to the audience.

 Specific guidelines for session proposals